Georgia Will Use Electronic Voting Machines This Fall As Paper Ballot Case Falters

 An NPR/Marist poll this week found that 56 percent of Americans believe electronic voting machines make elections less safe and 68 percent thought paper ballots made elections more secure.

-Georgia was not one of the 21 states whose election systems were targeted by Russian hackers in 2016, according to the Secretary of State's office.
+Georgia was not one of the 21 states whose election systems were targeted by Russian hackers in 2016, according to the secretary of state's office.
 But an indictment from special counsel Robert Mueller of 12 Russian intelligence officers revealed that they had visited county election websites in Georgia and other states.

 Totenberg admonished state election officials for their handling of security, saying they had "buried their heads in the sand."